Adjuvo/senseglove_ros_ws/USAGE.md

 #### Launch Parameters ####
 - `run_rviz`
-    - true:  run in simulation mode (no real hardware required)
+    - true:  launches rviz with default config
-    - false: connect to actual gloves
+    - false: does not launch rviz

 - `run_sensecom`
-    - true:  run in simulation mode (no real hardware required)
+    - true:  launches sensecom with hardware_node launch
-    - false: connect to actual gloves
+    - false: does not launch sensecom

 <!-- - `use_finger_distance`
     - true:  launch additional nodes that compute and publish finger distance data